zqzaiofficial/elixir-textures/README.md

 ## Credits

-Twilight Textures and this repository are maintained by [Zqzai](https://github.com/zqzaiofficial).
+Elixir Textures and this repository are maintained by [Zqzai](https://github.com/zqzaiofficial).
 The texture packs included here are created by various talented artists, whose names can be found in the individual subdirectories of each texture pack.

-Thank you for your interest in Twilight Textures and happy developing!
+Thank you for your interest in Elixir Textures and happy developing!